robisim74/qwik-speak/README.md

   );
 });
 ```
 The translation data of the additional languages are preloaded along with the current language.
-They can be used as a fallback for missing values by implementing `handleMissingTranslation$` below, or for multilingual pages.
+They can be used as a fallback for missing values by implementing `handleMissingTranslation$`, or for multilingual pages.

 ## Production
 You have three solutions: